ChatGPT will lie to you

 At the end of the day, no test is perfect, we can only aim for perfection.
 However we look at three different programming tests - PR review, Pomodoro timer, and the hands-off test.
 Then delve into the how, and why of each.
 Keeping in mind feedback is critical, ask the developers who took the test what they thought about it.

 Now that we’re able to make promises, access the result, and handle rejection.
 We’re in a stellar place to start to tackle some more complex situations we may find ourselves in.
-Such as having a series to Promises to make, but not caring about the result.
+Such as having a series of Promises to make, but not caring about the result.
 Or needing each Promise to resolve.
 The Promise API provides us four distinct methods...

 A promise is an object which will return an asynchronous (think not at the same time) result.
 The classic promise use case is fetching data from a remote server.
 You have no idea how long it’ll take for the data to come back, you’re just promising Javascript that it’ll come, along with some code to run when it does.